pawankulkarni13/java9Demo/README.md

 But in Java 9 release, underscore is a keyword and can't be used as an identifier or variable name.

 If we use the underscore character ("_") as an identifier, our source code can no longer be compiled.

+### New Version-String Scheme
+Java version-string is a format that contains version specific information.
+This version-string consists of major, minor, security and patch update releases.
+$MAJOR.$MINOR.$SECURITY.$PATCH

+### jlink: The Java Linker
+jlink is a tool that can be used to assemble set of modules into a runtime image.
+It also allows us to assemble module's dependencies into the custom runtime image.

+Link time is a phase between the compile and runtime, jlink works there for linking and assemble modules to runtime image.

+### Enhanced Deprecation
+The @Deprecated annotation is improved to provide better information about the status and intended disposition of an API.
+Following new elements are added.

+    @Deprecated(forRemoval=true): It indicates that the API will be removed from the future release of Java.
+    @Deprecated(since="version"): It contains the Java SE version string that indicates deprecared API element for Java 9.

+- The rt.jar and tools.jar both has been removed from JRE.